Flight data, voice recorders retrieved from Nepal crash site

 ATR identified the plane involved in Sunday’s crash as an ATR 72-500 in a tweet.
 According to plane tracking data from flightradar24.com, the aircraft was 15 years old and “equipped with an old transponder with unreliable data.”
 It was previously flown by India’s Kingfisher Airlines and Thailand’s Nok Air before Yeti took it over in 2019, according to records on Airfleets.net.
 ATR has not responded to a request for comment.

+According to the Safety Matters Foundation’s data, there have been 42 fatal plane crashes in Nepal since 1946.

-Nepal, home to eight of the world’s 14 highest mountains including Mount Everest, has a history of air crashes.
-Sunday’s crash is Nepal’s deadliest since 1992, when all 167 people aboard a Pakistan International Airlines plane were killed when it plowed into a hill as it tried to land in Kathmandu.
+Sunday’s crash is the country’s deadliest since 1992, when all 167 people aboard a Pakistan International Airlines plane were killed when it plowed into a hill as it tried to land in Kathmandu.

-According to the Flight Safety Foundation’s Aviation Safety database, there have been 42 fatal plane crashes in Nepal since 1946.

 The European Union has banned airlines from Nepal from flying into the 27-nation bloc since 2013, citing weak safety standards.
 In 2017, the International Civil Aviation Organization cited improvements in Nepal’s aviation sector, but the EU continues to demand administrative reforms.

 Saaliq and Pathi reported from New Delhi.
-Shonal Ganguly in New Delhi, David Rising in Bangkok, Elise Morton in London, Kim Tong-hyung in Seoul, South Korea, and Adam Schreck in Bangkok contributed reporting.
+Associated Press journalists Shonal Ganguly in New Delhi, David Rising and Adam Schreck in Bangkok, Elise Morton in London, and Kim Tong-hyung in Seoul, South Korea, contributed reporting.

 Copyright © 2023 The Washington Times, LLC.

-Note: This story has been updated to correct the name of the safety organization from India’s Flight Safety Foundation to India’s Safety Matters Foundation.